Traditions

 Decorative divider

 Fittingly, many traditions center around food and festivals as New Orleans is one of the food capitals of the world.
-Tulane is probably the only school where you will eat red beans and rice every Monday in the dining hall and chow down on gumbo and fried catfish on Fridays.
+Tulane is probably the only school where you will eat red beans and rice on Mondays in the dining hall and chow down on gumbo and fried catfish on Fridays.
 Another Tulane student favorite is boiled crawfish.
 Spring is crawfish season and Tulane students love attending crawfish boils.
 The best event centered around crawfish is Crawfest: Tulane's two-stage, ten-band outdoor music festival for students and the community, that provides 18,000 pounds of free crawfish for the taking.
 Last year they were gone in four hours!

 Several other Tulane traditions revolve around cheering for our athletics teams.
 Tulanians are loud and proud!
 At any sporting event, both students and alumni can be heard cheering and singing along to Tulane's fight song.
 Below is Tulane's favorite cheer, The Hullabaloo, whose words have morphed over the years into the current lyrics.